Vintage-Style Halloween Potion Bottles – Free Printable Labels

 Square feature image for four DIY Postion bottle in front of a dark background.

-Easy DIY Potion Bottles for Halloween – Video
+DIY Potion Bottles for Halloween – Video

 Supplies

-How to make DIY Potion Bottles
+How to Make DIY Potion Bottles – 5 Easy Steps

 Bottle spritzed with water before applying mirror effects spray paint to give a worn look to the bottles.

-You can do this easily by adjusting the ‘Custom Scaling’ settings in your print dialog box.
-I printed out three different sizes to match the size of my bottles: 100%, 75%, and 50%.
+Next, print out the labels from the Supplies list above.
+Print them larger or smaller depending on what works best with your bottles.
+You can do this easily by changing the Custom Scaling settings in your print dialog box.
+I printed out three different sizes to match the size of my bottles at 100%, 75%, and 50%.

 DIY Potion Bottle - bottle painted and labels printed